 The interpretation of the phylogenetic distribution of genes in combination with the evolutionary relationships among them (i.e. gene tree), in the light of the organismal phylogeny (i.e. species tree), represents an appropriate way to understand the evolution of the DAN gene family.
 According to our results, GREM1, GREM2, SOST, SOSTDC1, and NBL1 are present in the major groups of gnathostomes (Fig. 4; Supplementary Fig. S1E), and within each paralog clade the species arrangement does not significantly deviate from the organismal phylogeny.
 This indicates that all these genes were present in the common ancestor of the group, and agrees with the expectations of the simplest model of multigene family diversification, the divergent evolution model (Nei et al. 1997).
 In the case of GREM3, CER1, and DAND5, although they are not found in all major groups of gnathostomes, their phyletic distribution in combination with the corresponding tree topology (Fig. 4) indicate that these genes were also present in the common ancestor of gnathostomes.
 Thus, our results suggest that the last common ancestor of gnathostomes, dated between 615 to 476 mya (Hedges et al. 2015), possessed a repertoire of eight DAN genes: GREM1, GREM2, SOST, SOSTDC1, NBL1, GREM3, CER1, and DAND5.
-We note that the ancestral condition of eight genes is only present today in coelacanths (Fig. 4), and likely in cartilaginous fish because it is possible that the lack of DAND5 in the elephant fish is an artifact of the current genome assembly.
+We note that the ancestral condition of eight genes is only present today in coelacanths (Fig. 4)..
 This reconstruction holds under any of the alternative rootings previously proposed in the literature.

 Inferences about the repertoire of the common ancestors of vertebrates, olfactores and chordates are somewhat speculative given the limited availability of genomes and the quality of current assemblies.
 However, the phylogenetic position of key taxonomic groups, such as cyclostomes, urochordates, and cephalochordates, provides significant information to advance hypotheses regarding the complement of genes in these different ancestors.
 We identified GREM2 and SOSTDC1 sequences in cyclostomes (Supplementary Figs. S1A and S1D), indicating that at least these two genes were likely present in the common ancestor of vertebrates.
 However, given that cyclostome sequences are nested within the GREM2 and SOSTDC1 clades and not sister to a clade with more than one DAN gene, it is possible that the absence of the other paralogs in cyclostome genomes is due to gene loss.